Rio Tinto's market-beating profit boosts hopes for cash return

 Rio has budgeted for some capital spending this year on the mine, where it halted work a year ago due to disagreements with the government.

-The miner signalled it does not intend to take part in a tender for the rights to develop two blocks of Simandou near the ones it already owns a stake in.

-(Additional reporting by Silvia Antonioli in London; Editing by Muralikumar Anantharaman and David Holmes)
+(Additional reporting by Alexandra Reza in London; Editing by Muralikumar Anantharaman and Ruth Pitchford)